sadanandpai/javascript-code-challenges/challenges/async-challenges.md

 <br />

-#### Q15
-### Design a utility which takes array of asynchronous functions and returns the 1st successful or non successful result with max waiting time set by the user
+### Q. Design a utility which takes array of asynchronous functions and returns the 1st successful or non successful result with max waiting time set by the user

 - `Promise.race` is an in built JavaScript method which helps us to return the first resolved or rejected promise data from promises array
 - Timeout feature can be set by adding a function returning a promise which rejects after specified amount of time